-Considered “Near Threatened” by the World Conservation Union (IUCN), the Portuguese shark has been commercially exploited in some regions of the world for squalene.
+Considered “Near Threatened” by the World Conservation Union (IUCN), the Portuguese shark has been commercially exploited in some regions of the world for squalene (Batista, 1992).
 The productivity of this species is likely to be low (although age estimates and annual fecundity are currently unknown) and further increases in catches should be a reason for concern.
-Conservation measures include regulations set forth by the South East Trawl Fishery in Australia (2002) which prohibits the landings of livers unless the accompanying carcass is also landed.
+Conservation measures include regulations set forth by the South East Trawl Fishery in Australia (2002) which prohibits the landings of livers unless the accompanying carcass is also landed (Vannuccini, 1999).

-The body of the Portuguese shark is moderately stout with a short, blunt snout.
-The gill arches are short.
-The mouth of this shark is slightly arched with thick lips and the presence of the upper and lower labial furrows.
-There is a very short, grooved spine barely protruding from the origin of each of the two equally small dorsal fins.
-The first dorsal fin origin is posterior to the broadly rounded pectoral fins.
-The second dorsal and pelvic fins are located far posteriorly with the second dorsal fin originating over the midpelvic base.
-This shark lacks an anal fin.
-The upper caudal lob is much longer than the lower with a deep subterminal notch.
-There are no lateral keels or precaudal pits present.
+The body moderately stout with a short, blunt snout (Compagno et al., 2005).
+The mouth of this shark is large with short upper and lower labial furrows (Compagno, 1984, Compagno et al., 2005).
+The two dorsal fins are similar sizes and heights and have small fin spines.
+The first dorsal fin origin is posterior to the broadly rounded pectoral fins (Compagno, 1984).
+The Portuguese shark is also characterized by its lack of an anal fin (Castro, 2010).
+The upper caudal lobe is much longer than the lower with a deep subterminal notch.
+There are no lateral keels or precaudal pits present (Compagno, 1984).

 The upper and lower teeth are markedly different in shape.
-The upper teeth are awl-shaped, erect and thin with one lanceolate cusp and no cusplets.
-The lower teeth are very short with oblique cusps and large with overlapping bases, forming a cutting edge.
-The teeth of the upper jaw number 43-68 while there are 29-41 teeth in the lower jaw.
+The upper teeth are slender and erect with one lanceolate cusp and no cusplets (Compagno, 1984).
+The lower teeth are very short with oblique cusps, described as bladelike (Compagno, 1984).
+The teeth of the upper jaw number around 58 while there are about 40 teeth in the lower jaw (Castro, 2010).

 Size, Age & Growth